Updated: Jul 25

 Who else should I talk to?

-FIND A COACH or MENTOR: The biggest recommendation is to find a coach or mentor who will champion you, send you resources, and support your journey.
+8. FIND A COACH or MENTOR: The biggest recommendation is to find a coach or mentor who will champion you, send you resources, and support your journey.
 It takes a village.
 These connections may be wonderful work colleagues and partners down the road, as well.
-I'm looking for coaching clients for my certification process coming up this summer.
-If that's something you'd like to talk about, please visit my coaching page for info and how to get started.